massif-press/lancer-data/README.md

 # Actions (actions.json)
 Actions in `actions.json` define the basic actions every player has access to in Active Mode (for both Combat and Downtime).

-At this time, base actions are not extensible.

 ```ts
 {
   "id": string,